What if you never had to diet, count calories, or obsess over the foods you ate?

 After all, research shows that all the other common techniques tend to not work so well (and that's an understatement).
-For example, New Year's resolutions are when most people become more focused on eating healthier and developing better habits.
+For example, New Year's resolutions.
+After the sugar coma has worn off and we're feeling the effects of drinking too much alcohol and caffeine, we become more focused on eating healthier and developing better habits.
 That's a good thing...but only 8 percent of people actually achieve their goals.

 Instead of the madness of the same frustrating approach over and over (and over) again, here are my recommendations for how to stick to your diet, end your frustration, lose weight, and find more enjoyment in food.